Aaron Judge Player Props: Yankees vs. Marlins

 Aaron Judge At The Plate

+- Judge is batting .313 with two homers during his last games and is on a four-game hitting streak.

+- Judge has reached base via a hit in 39 games this year (of 62 played), and had multiple hits in 14 of those games.

-- Looking at the 61 games he has played this season, he's hit a home run in 17 of them (27.9%), and in 8% of his trips to the plate.
+- In 29.0% of his games this year, he has hit a home run, and 8.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.